Easy to:

 Flexible, as we saw above, means “adaptable to change”.

-When defining what exactly #flexible shall mean for a specific system and specific stakeholders, we need to consider the following questions:
+When defining what exactly #flexible shall mean for a specific system and stakeholders, we should consider:

 Typical acceptance criteria might include: